exyi/coberec/docs/thesis/approaches.md

 It can not integrate with the calling so tightly as we have seen in Scala.
 Yet, combined with D compile-time reflection, it can still offer much tighter integration than a separate code generator process.

-## Dynamic (JSON deserialization)
+## Dynamic languages

-All discussed languages were statically typed.
+All languages discussed above were statically typed.
 However, dynamically typed platforms have a lot to say about the problem of boilerplate code.

-Obvious advantage of dynamically type platforms is that there is no problem to create new types at runtime.
+The advantage of most dynamically type platforms is that there is no problem to create a new type at runtime.
-For example, in Javascript, the `{}` creates an empty object and simply assigning to a new field creates it.
+For example, in Javascript, the `{}` creates an empty object and simply assigning to a field creates a new field if it does not exist already.
 We can also assign to a variable field using the `obj["myField"] = value` notation; and any expression may be used instead of `"myField"`.
 Unlike in C# where we have to declare the types in code, we just create them at runtime.
 This means that there is no need to declare an expected type when we want to deserialize an object from JSON.